Prompt Perturbations Reveal Human-Like Biases in Large Language Model Survey Responses: Results

 \section{Results}

-This section presents the results of our experiments, focusing on three key areas: (1) the models' adherence to interview instructions, (2) their general and overall robustness to various input perturbations, and (3) their susceptibility to human-like survey response biases revealed by interviews with prompt perturbations.
+This section presents the results of our experiments, focusing on two key research questions: (1) LLMs general and overall robustness to various input perturbations, (2) their susceptibility to human-like survey response biases revealed by interviews with bias prompt perturbations.
+Further, we also investigate the models' general adherence to interview instructions.